Ecommerce-Application-Demo/ecommerce-backend/README.md

 This project is a web-based e-commerce application backend designed to facilitate the purchase of fashion products online.
 It offers various features including user registration, login/logout, profile management, address management, email OTP verification, multi-device logout, and product management via JWT-secured REST APIs.
 Future plans include the implementation of cart, order, payment, and return functionalities.

+- This is a Consolidated Repository of the E-commerce  Microservice.
+Find Individual Repo links below.

 ## Technologies Used

 - Java SE 21